The Dance So Far — the last 25 years

-Here are some things you can see in the night sky as the never-repeating, never-ending, cosmic dance continues.
-(Positions are for evening sky, unless otherwise stated.)
+Here are some things you can see in the evening sky, after sunset, as the never-repeating, never-ending, cosmic dance continues.

 Venus appears as morning star through the Spring and Summer of 2014, re-emerging as evening star in the Autumn

 Sky at a glance for current week.

 NASA Solar System Simulator for a view of the planets and their moons at any time, and almost any angle.

 Animated orrery Beautiful bird's view of solar system.